25 Vitamin B2 Foods Essential for Your Well-Being

 - 19+ years — 1.3 mg (male) and 1.1 mg (female)

-However, women should increase their daily intake of riboflavin during pregnancy and lactation.
+Keep in mind that women should increase their vitamin B2 dose during pregnancy and lactation.
 The RDAs for vitamin B2 during pregnancy and lactation are 1.4 mg and 1.6 mg, respectively.

 Vitamin B2 Deficiency Symptoms

 A healthy eating plan is critical as a poor diet can lead to nutrient deficiencies.
 Since the body cannot store water-soluble vitamins, the inadequate intake of vitamin B2 can result in ariboflavinosis, which is another name for low levels of vitamin B2.
 This type of deficiency caused by a poor diet is called primary and can easily be prevented by eating sufficient amounts of foods with vitamin B2.

 Secondary deficiency can be a consequence of the body’s inability to absorb riboflavin properly.
 Endocrine abnormalities or some diseases can also cause it.

 There are several B2 vitamin deficiency symptoms.
 Some of them include skin disorders, such as dry skin, redness, and swelling of the mouth and throat.
 Other riboflavin deficiency symptoms and signs are lesions at the corners of the mouth, swollen, cracked lips, and hair loss.